microsoft/axe-windows/docs/Automation.md

 ## Axe.Windows - Automation

 ### Overview
-To provide automated  accessibility testing for Windows applications, we have created the (`Axe.Windows.Automation.dll`) assembly which exposes a subset of core AxeWindows functionality to automation systems.
+To provide automated accessibility testing for Windows applications, we have created the `Axe.Windows.Automation` .NET assembly which exposes a subset of core
+AxeWindows functionality to automation systems.

-### How To Use (.NET)
+### How To Run An Automated Scan

-Consumers should look to follow the processs below:

-1. Create a `Config` object using the `Config.Builder`.
+1. Create a `Config` object using `Config.Builder`.

-    Snippet:

-        // Create config to specifically target sampleProcess var myConfigBuilder = Config.Builder.ForProcessId(sampleProcess.Id);
+        // Create config to specifically target a process var myConfigBuilder = Config.Builder.ForProcessId(1234);

-        // Configure to return an A11yTest file myConfigBuilder.WithOutputFileFormat(OutputFileFormat.A11yTest);
+        // Optional: configure to create an A11yTest file myConfigBuilder.WithOutputFileFormat(OutputFileFormat.A11yTest);

+        // Optional: configure to output the file to a specific directory (otherwise, current directory will be used) myConfigBuilder.WithOutputFileFormat(OutputFileFormat.A11yTest);

         // Ready to use config
         var myConfig = myConfigBuilder.build();

-2. Create a `Scanner` object using the `Config` object with the `ScannerFactory`.
+2. Create a `Scanner` object using the `ScannerFactory` object with the `Config`.

-    Snippet:

         // Create scanner using myConfig
         var scanner = ScannerFactory.CreateScanner(myConfig);

 3. Call  the `Scan` method on the `Scanner` object.

-    Snippet:
+        var scanResults;
         try {
-            // Simply get the scan results by using the scanner var scanResults = scanner.Scan();
+            scanResults = scanner.Scan();
         }
         catch(AxeWindowsAutomationException e) {
             // Get the message from an exception, if one is thrown. var errorMessage = e.InnerException != null ? e.InnerException.Message : e.Message;
         }

-4. Analyze the results.
+4. Check the results.

-    Example:

-        // Check to see if
         Console.WriteLine("Number of errors found in scan: " + scanResults.errorCount);

-A [comprehensive code example](#example) can be found below.
-The details of these objects/methods are below.
+A [complete code example](#example) can be found below.

-### Implementation Details
+### Class Details

-#### Config.Builder Details/Methods
+#### Config.Builder

-##### ForProcessId
+##### ForProcessId (static)
 Create the builder for the config for the specified process.

 ##### Parameters